ops4j/org.ops4j.pax.web/pax-web-jsf-resourcehandler-extender/Readme.md

 Since resource-bundles, like every bundle in OSGi, can become unavailable, the implementation will block read-requests when the internal index is updated.
 This trade-off was made because usually the reads greatly outnumber the writes.

 ### Example with a unavailable resource
 In JSF, and other web-frameworks, there are two phases: in the first, the HTML will be created and served to the browser.
-Here a resource-bundle might be available and JSF can retrieve the resource-URL from the ResourceHandler.
+Here a resource-bundle is available and JSF can retrieve the resource-URL from the ResourceHandler.

-The browser will issue a dedicated resource-request with the given URL, but due to network-latency the resource-bundle might have gone in the meantime.
+Now, the resource-bundle gets uninstalled.

-Now for the resource-request, JSF will try to open a stream to the given URL, in order to serve the actual resource.
+During HTML-parsing, the browser will issue a dedicated resource-request with the given URL, but due to network-latency the resource-bundle has already gone.
+JSF will try to open a stream to the given URL, in order to serve the actual bytes.
 This will cause an IOException because the resource under the given URL has vanished.